 For many people, pets are an important part of their family.
-In fact, a whopping 85 million families in the United States have pets, based on a survey by the American Pet Products Association (APPA) in 2019-2020.
-That’s 67% of families in the US.
-In 2019, $75.38 billion was spent on pet care, and included expenses such as food, toys, and, of course, vet visits.
+In fact, a whopping 90.5 million families in the United States have pets, based on data collected by PawAdviser in 2022.
+That’s 70% of families in the US.
+On average, $99 billion was spent on pet care, and included expenses such as food, toys, and, of course, vet visits.
 With so many pets and so much money being spent on them, it’s no surprise that pet insurance is becoming more and more popular.
 Let’s take a closer look at this continuously growing industry.

 How Does Pet Insurance Work?